lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_3.md

 `@script`
 Let's look at what the transformations do.
 Here we'll show both the histogram and a density curve.
 Since both geoms are used, we need to use stat density as the y argument.
-We repeat these code for each transformation.
-Here, I am only modifying colour, fill, and line size to improve the visual of the plot on the next slide.
+We repeat this code for each transformation.
+Here, we are modifying color, fill, and line size to improve the visual of the plot on the next slide.

 ---